-Control intervention: The control arm, will be an intervention that could be described as 'best usual care', in the form of an individual practitioner (not intervention practitioner) appointment, with general advice on safe and effective physical activity in PH.
+Best Practice Usual care / Control intervention: The control arm, will be an intervention that could be described as 'best usual care', in the form of an individual practitioner (not intervention practitioner) appointment, with general advice on safe and effective physical activity in PH.
 A 30-minute appointment will allow the practitioner to discuss individualised ways in which the participant can undertake physical activity at home.
-They will not be provided with a structured exercise plan, rather comprehensive freely available leaflets, detailing ways in which low level physical activity can be safely and effectively incorporated into their everyday lives.
+They will not be provided with a structured exercise plan, rather comprehensive freely available British Lung Foundation Keep Active exercise and PR booklet (https://shop.blf.org.uk/products/pulmonary-rehabilitation-and-exercise) detailing ways in which low level physical activity can be safely and effectively incorporated into their everyday lives.
 No specific psychological techniques will be used to support the provision of this information.
-Doing this allows the usual care group to be offered best current practice, whilst retaining the aim of the study comparing a group who receive comprehensive PH exercise rehabilitation and psychosocial and motivational support, with a group who do not.
+Doing this allows the usual care group to be offered best current practice, whilst retaining the aim of the trial comparing a group who receive comprehensive PH exercise rehabilitation and psychosocial and motivational support, with a group who do not.